 Invoicing in the UK

-Issuing error-free invoices is an important requirement when doing business in the UK to avoid any legal conflicts with vendors/suppliers as well as remaining HMRC.
+Issuing error-free invoices is an important requirement when doing business in the UK to avoid any legal conflicts with vendors/suppliers as well as remaining compliant with local laws.
 Invoices in the UK are subject to strict regulation so it’s vital that your business is up to date when preparing a VAT invoice.
 As a global PEO with the capabilities to manage invoice processing around the world, INS Global can assist your business in the UK in issuing invoices and collecting payments on your behalf.
 In this guide, we explain the essential components to an invoice and any requirements you must follow to ensure the correct issuance to your suppliers and vendors.

 What to include on an invoice?